joeldomke/supabase-errors-js/README.md

 ## Documentation

 This package is currently work in progress.
-Below is a list with all functions that need an error handler and there current development status.
+Below is a list off all functions needing an error handler and their current development status.

 | Status | Description |
 |--------|-------------|